 At the intersection of God’s call on your life and your passion for ministry lies a theological education that is enriching, accessible, and practical.

 New Brunswick Theological Seminary is a diverse community of faith and learning that continually explores what it means to serve God’s purposes in the world.

 The core of our curriculum is a multicultural, diverse, metro/urban reality.
-With two locations – New Brunswick, New Jersey, in the heart of Rutgers University, and Queens, NY, at St John’s University – NBTS offers part-time/full-time – daytime, evening, and weekend classes.
+With two locations: New Brunswick, New Jersey, in the heart of the Rutgers University College Avenue campus, and Queens, New York, at St John’s University – NBTS offers part-time and full-time – daytime, evening, and weekend classes.

 You can earn:

 The Master of Divinity degree program is designed to prepare students for a wide range of Christian ministry and provides the solid foundation needed for ordination.
 It is also excellent preparation for a hospital or military chaplaincy, a cross-cultural pastoral ministry, mission or social services work, youth ministry or further graduate study and teaching.
 Click here for more information.

 The Master of Arts degree is a rigorous program for students who wish to enrich their ministry, but whose work does not require full pastoral training.
 It is also ideal for those who have already completed the M.Div. degree and desire further in-depth theological study.
 The Master of Arts program is also excellent preparation for those who plan to enter a Ph.D. program in a theological discipline or other related field in the humanities.
 NBTS offers M.A. degree concentrations in: Pastoral Care and Counseling, and Ministry and Community Leadership.
 Click here for more information.